yuhmmy/yuhmmy.github.io/index.md

 * The "I'm feeling hungry" button suggests where to eat, based on your preferences
 * Today’s top picks slideshow on homepage

-At the completion of this project, the site will also provides code that implements a variety of useful design concepts, including:
+At the completion of this project, the site will also provide code that implements a variety of useful design concepts, including:
 * Use of Meteor Methods to illustrate how to simplify implementation of multiple collection updates.
 * Use of Meteor Assets to initialize the database (helpful when initialization exceeds settings file size limits).
 * A simple Filter page to illustrate how to perform simple queries on the database and display the results.